kenjibailly/deep_dream_cli/README.md

     conda install -c conda-forge glob2

-## 4. Check if Tensorflow is running on your gpu
+## 4. Activate / Check if Tensorflow is running on your gpu

     python